44digits/dockerfiles/foobar/README.md

 # Foobar
-A `jupyter lab` server with an additional python2 kernel.
+A `jupyter lab` server with an additional Python2 kernel.
+Python2 is no longer available in the Debian repos so it is compiled from source.
 Used for working through the **Google Foobar Challenge**.

 Build container with: